xiaoliangstd/unitree_guide-docs/source/docs/GettinStarted/Installation.md

     set(DEBUG OFF)
     set(MOVE_BASE OFF)
 ```
 After completing the changes to the CMakeLists.txt file.
 Use the scp function described in above section.
 Send the unitree_guide folder to the Home directory of the robot's onboard computer.
 For the UP Board of the A1 robot, this Home directory is /home/unitree.
-For the Go1 robot's Raspberry Pi it is /home/pi.Of course, the reader can also copy the unitree_guide folder to the Home directory manually using a USB stick.<br>
+For the Go1 robot's Raspberry Pi it is /home/pi.
+Of course, the reader can also copy the unitree_guide folder to the Home directory manually using a USB stick.<br>
-Then open an terminal and move the path to the unitree_guide folder.
+Then open an terminal and switch the directory to the unitree_guide folder.
 Then use mkdir command to create two folders, build and bin.

 ```
  mkdir build bin
 ```
 The build folder holds the compiled intermediate files.
-And the compiled executable files will be output to the bin folder.
-Go to the build folder and execute the following two commands in sequence.
+And the executable files will be output to the bin folder.
+Go to the build folder and execute the following two commands step by step
 ```
   cmake ..
   make
 ```
-Then in the bin folder, execute the following command to run our quadruped robot control program.
+Then in the bin folder, execute the following command to run controller.
 ```
  sudo ./junior_ctrl
 ```